 The Agnew Meadows Trailhead is on the Minaret Road, which is closed from Minaret Summit on in the summer from 7am to 7pm.
 During these hours a shuttle bus leaves from Mammoth Mountain Ski area at least every half hour.
 Tickets are $7.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Banner Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Banner Peak:

 East Corner 5.7 5a 15 V+ 13 MVS 4b CA

 : High Sierra